Clinical-Genomics/chanjo/docs/introduction.rst

 Initializing a SQL database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With the Chanjo formatted BED-file we are ready to build our SQL database that will hold the coverage data for long-term storage.
+By default Chanjo will setup a SQLite 3 database.
+Make sure you are using version 3 and not version 2 of SQLite.

 .. code-block:: console